Getting started with the Structural free trial

 To run a data generation, Structural must have a destination for the transformed data.

-For a local files workspace, Structural saves the transformed files to the application databases.
+For a local files workspace, Structural saves the transformed files to the application database.

 For workspaces that use data from a database, and for workspaces that use cloud storage files, you configure where Structural writes the output data.